symfony/symfony-docs/security/entity_provider.rst

 1) Create your User Entity
 --------------------------

-Firstable you need to require a Symfony security
+Before you begin, first make sure you install the Security component:

 .. code-block:: terminal

-    $ composer req security
+    $ composer require security

 For this entry, suppose that you already have a ``User`` entity inside an ``AppBundle`` with the following fields: ``id``, ``username``, ``password``,